dstoyer/CS290-Server-Side-Examples/node_workspace/practice_activity/practice_notes.md

 + The input boxes in the forms are not aligned.
 This looks really bad.
 I would like to find out how to align the boxes, if I have time.

++ The biggest challenge here is thinking through how to set up the asynchronous call to Open Weather.
+	+ Initially I'm trying to do the request like from the AJAX homework.
+	+ I've found that, while concepts are similar (asynchronous calls are needed), I need to use the Express/Handlebars way of doing things to make this work in the to-do app.